JSneeky/softwaretools/README.md

 <<<<< HEAD
 #softwaretools
-Created by Katie and Sneeky
+Created by Katie and JSneeky